isc-projects/stork/doc/install.rst

    Stork Server currently does not support communication with the Stork Agents via an IPv6 link-local address with zone ID (e.g., `fe80::%eth0`).
-It means that the `STORK_AGENT_ADDRESS` variable must be set to a DNS name, an IPv4 address, or a non-link-local IPv6 address.
+It means that the `STORK_AGENT_HOST` variable must be set to a DNS name, an IPv4 address, or a non-link-local IPv6 address.

 .. _secure-server-agent: